zerobyone-apis/CyberManager/README.md

 In the Vue app, the electron logger is wrapped by the `log` property of `window.interop` object.
 During launch, this `log` is set as `Vue.prototype.$log` and `Vue.$log` in `main.js`.
 Calling `vm.$log.info(...)` or `Vue.$log.info(...)` will send the log messages (after attaching a prefix to identify it is from UI) to electron logger.
 Other logging level works in the same way.

-In the Spring app, `logback-spring.xml` configuration sends the log to console, which is the standard output received by the Electron app.
-The logback message pattern put the log level (`INFO`, `DEBUG`, etc.) at the begining of the message so that Electron app checks and calls the corresponding function (`info`, `debug`, etc.) on the electron logger.

 ## License